Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: Concept for Exact TSA with ESSs

 This section demonstrates that \textit{exact} TSA is achievable in the presence of ESS time-coupling constraints.
 This is accomplished by disaggregating the full-scale model into independent submodels according to each period's ACS, and by aggregating periods within each submodel using their corresponding dual information -- without incurring an error in model outputs -- as detailed in Sections~\ref{subsec:ExactDisaggregation} and~\ref {subsec:ExactAggregation}.

-The goal of this section is purely theoretical: to demonstrate that \textit{exact} TSA is achievable under perfect information for an optimization model with storage constraints.
-To make this idea precise, we outline a conceptual argument -- structured in four steps -- that shows how a perfect aggregation could be constructed if the ACS and duals were known in advance.
-This is not intended as an algorithm, but rather a theoretical framework illustrating that exact TSA is attainable under idealized conditions.
+The goal of this section is purely theoretical: to demonstrate that \textit{exact} TSA is achievable under perfect information for an optimization model with ESS time-coupling constraints.
+To make this idea precise, we outline a conceptual argument -- structured in four steps -- that shows how an exact TSA could be constructed if the ACSs and duals were known in advance.
+This is not intended as an algorithm, but rather as a theoretical framework illustrating that exact TSA is attainable under idealized conditions.
 To make the exposition concrete, we illustrate these steps using a numerical example of model~\eqref{eqn:model}, detailed in Section~\ref{sec:NumRes}.
 Section~\ref{sec:ML} then shows how the same conceptual idea can be approximated in practice, when perfect information is unavailable.

-In \textbf{Step 1}, we compute the full-scale model comprising 8736 periods, as a reference and to identify the ACS and corresponding duals for each period.
+In \textbf{Step 1}, we compute the full-scale model comprising 8736 periods, as a reference and to identify the ACSs and corresponding duals for each period.

 \textbf{Step 2} disaggregates the full-scale model into independent submodels using ACS information without introducing any error.
 This is achieved by placing the splits at periods where the state-of-charge lower bound~\eqref{eqn:soc_bounds} is active for two consecutive periods, $r-1$ and $r$, as thoroughly explained in Section~\ref{subsec:ExactDisaggregation}.
 Periods in which splits are placed represent independent single-period submodels referred to as unlinked submodels~$\mathcal{U}$, which comprise 1377 of the 8736 periods in the full-scale model.
 Submodels that span multiple periods are referred to as linked submodels~$\mathcal{L}$.
 For example, the first linked submodel spans 4 periods, the second one 5, and the longest 395.
 In total, 7359 out of 8736 periods are represented by linked submodels.
 Since all constructed submodels are independent, they can be solved in parallel, substantially improving computational performance while preserving the exact solution of their full-scale counterpart.